Amazingren/Amazingren.github.io/README.md

-# Bin Ren Personal WebPage
+# Bin Ren Personal WebPage and some project pages